Step 4: Full View

 You are Engineer C, a licensed professional engineer with prior working experience with a city's municipal government.
 Engineer B currently holds a three-year consulting contract with that same city and is in the final year of that contract.
 The City Administrator, who oversees Engineer B's work and will play a significant role in selecting the next consulting firm, has contacted you directly with specific questions about decisions Engineer B made on active city projects.
 You are aware that answering those questions critically could position you favorably in the upcoming competition for the next contract.
 The decisions you make in responding to the City Administrator will carry professional and ethical consequences that you must now carefully consider.

-From the perspective of Engineer C Competing Engineer Solicited for Incumbent Critique
+Engineer C Roles in this case: Competing Engineer Solicited for Incumbent Critique

 Tension between Competitor Critique Declination Obligation and Prohibition on Reputation Injury Through Competitive Critique Invoked Against Engineer C